RoSchmi/PlatformIO/README.md

 Reads data (Current, Power, Work) from a Eastron SDM530-MT Smartmeter and the On/Off state of a pump and transmits these data via Rfm69 radio transmission to an Internet Gateway (GHI FEZ Spider Board) which stores the data in the Cloud (Azure Storage Tables)

+### MoteinoReadAnalogRfm69
+App for MoteinoRfm96 board or Arduino pr mini.
+Reads analog values from three inputs, transforms voltage values to temperature values and sends values via radio transmission to an Internet Gateway (GHI FEZ Spider Board) (this is still work in rogress)